adamlui/js-utils/generate-pw/README.md

-`symbols` | Boolean, allow symbols in password. | `false` `lowercase` | Boolean, allow lowercase letters in password. | `true` `uppercase` | Boolean, allow uppercase letters in password. | `true` `strict` | Boolean, password must include at least one character from each included character set. | `false`
+`symbols` | Boolean, allow symbols in password. | `false` `lowercase` | Boolean, allow lowercase letters in password. | `true` `uppercase` | Boolean, allow uppercase letters in password. | `true` `strict` | Boolean, require at least one character from each allowed character set in password. | `false`

 ##### _*Only available in [`generatePassword([options])`](#generatepasswordoptions) since [`generatePasswords(qty[, options])`](#generatepasswordsqty-options) takes a `qty` argument_